Appointments can be pre-booked up to 2 weeks in advance, we offer F2F and Telephone Appointments.

 Nurse appointments are available between 8:30 and 17:00 Monday to Friday including some lunchtime appointments.
 The appointments can be pre-booked up to 2 weeks ahead or on the day.

 Blood test appointments are available every morning.
-We currently have one phlebotomist and one HCA that run these clinics.
+We currently have one HCA that runs these clinics.
 Please call reception to arrange blood test as these appointments cannot be booked online or through the app.

 Blood tests have to be requested by a clinician so please make sure you have spoken to a GP before you try and book an appointment.